noahkae/noahkae/README.md

 ### A little about me
 I am an aspiring mechanical and digital engineer with a burning passion for automobiles and technology.
 Generally, you can catch me doing school projects, working on my website, or working on random passion projects here.
 I love working on random projects, covering all aspects of development.
-I aspire to make all my projects as efficient as possible, and I feel my approach to engineering can be encapsulated in one quote:

 *<div align="center">"If you no longer go for a gap that exists, you are no longer a racing driver."</div>*